List of bus operating companies: Russia

 There are no nationwide bus operators in Russia, as passenger operations have been traditionally conducted by the Russian Railways.
 Despite that, there are local bus operators (privately or state-owned) usually called PATP or ATP (literally passenger auto-transportation enterprise or auto-transportation enterprise) which send their buses to Moscow, St. Petersburg, or neighboring cities.
-There is no unified database of schedules of such routes, and tickets can be purchased on site only.
+There is no unified database of schedules of such routes, and tickets can be purchased on site usually, although some companies allow purchase on their website.